transitland/www-transit-land/documentation/onestop-id-scheme/index.md

   Want to browse geohashes for your location?
 Here's a map of geohashes over the entire globe: [mapzen/leaflet-spatial-prefix-tree](http://mapzen.github.io/leaflet-spatial-prefix-tree/)

-  Oftentimes an operator's service area won't fit exactly inside a geohash's bounding box.
+Sometimes, an operator's service area won't fit exactly inside a geohash's bounding box.
 The most extreme example is London, where the tube network crosses the prime meridian.
 No one geohash can be used to effectively identify the extent of Transport for London's service area.

 Therefore, the geohash in a Onestop ID is used to refer to a focal point.
 In the case of feeds and operators, their coverage/service area can extent out to any of the eight neighboring geohash bounding boxes.
 In the case of routes, they can extend into any of the eight neighbors.
 The centroid of the feed, operator, or route will always be located in the geohash that's included in the Onestop ID&mdash;the focal point, that is&mdash;but the lines or polygons could extend out into neighbors.

 For example, here is the geohash `9q9` and its eight neighbors.
 This geohash can refer to Bay Area Rapid Transit (BART), including all its service area.

 <img src="images/geohash_operator_focal_point.png" alt="map showing a geohash bounding box surrounded by its eight neighbors" width="600">